HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 * Deployment of an **OpenVPN** server using strong cryptography (AES-256-GCM).
 * Certificate-based user authentication (Public Key Infrastructure - PKI).

-### 5. Cost Efficency
+### 5. Cost Efficiency
-* Enterprise-level edge protection achieved without expensive proprietaty licensing.
+* Enterprise-level edge protection achieved without expensive proprietary licensing.

 ## ⚙️ The Process
 The creation of this environment was divided into four distinct engineering phases, progressing from theoretical design to deep technical implementation.